 A day on the Staffordshire Way, or mostly, after linking up with it by the Staffordshire & Worcestershire Canal just after its junction with the Trent & Mersey Canal, near Tixall Lock.

 In Shugborough Park, the canal takes a pretty route through the grounds of this grand stately home.
 Eventually though, just before Rugeley, it was time to leave the canal system which had carried me so far through the Midlands; there were, as they say, ‘no plans’ to re-encounter canals to any great extent, all the way to Berwick.

 Colton was a fairly unmemorable sandwich stop in the drizzle before heading off to the Blithefield reservoir, a sailing destination for the area but unwelcoming in what was now rain.
-With a bus to catch, I was caught out by the Staffordshire Way’s deviation hereafter – I had expected to go straight across the dam – and later by its less-than-obvious approach to Abbot’s Bromley; to make sure I didn’t miss my bus into the local market town of Uttoxeter, I stayed on Goose Lane rather than risk having to hang around for a while in the village, pretty though it may be.
+With a bus to catch, I was caught out by the Staffordshire Way’s deviation hereafter – I had expected to go straight across the dam – and later by its less-than-obvious approach to Abbot’s Bromley; to make sure I didn’t miss my bus into the local market town of Uttoxeter, I stayed on Goose Lane rather than risk having to hang around for a nuch later bus, pretty though the village might be.

 Stage 34, Thursday 12 September 2013: Abbots Bromley to Mayfield, 19 miles